egon89/java-monorepo/stream-api/readme.md

 - the mapMulti try to parse to int
   - if successful, a stream is returned
   - if error, the consumer is not called (no stream is created)

+## Distinct
+- a stream is supposed to be an empty object that does not store any data, but there are exceptions, and the distinct is one of this.
+- to spot duplicates, the distinct() method needs to store the elements of your stream.
+When it processes an element, it first checks if that element has already been seen or not.
+- the distinct() method:
+  - uses the hashCode() and equals()
+  - can be used on unbound (infinite) streams